grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** What's with all those bogus values?
 Shouldn't we correctly define values for all the digits we support?

 **Johnny:** Nope, not yet.
-We still don't have a Statement which would say what digits are supported and which would make us add them, right?
+We still don't have a Statement that would say what digits are supported and which would make us add them, right?

 **Benjamin:** You say you need a Statement for an element to be in an enum?